-KITTYCAT THOMPSON - Founder & Director
+Kitty Thompson - Founder & Director

 Ms. Thompson has been a teaching artist for over 25 years.
-She has educated in painting, text analysis, psychology in acting, improvisation, voice, movement, stage combat, Shakespeare History and playwriting.
-Her work has associated her with such award winning companies and schools as The California Shakespeare Theatre, Urban High School, San Francisco Shakespeare Festival, Stage Write, Throckmorton Theatre, Berkeley High School, Marin Academy and Tamalpais High School.
+She has educated in painting, text analysis, psychology in acting, improvisation, voice, movement, stage combat, Shakespeare history and playwriting.
+Her work has associated her with such award-winning companies and schools as The California Shakespeare Theatre, Urban High School, San Francisco Shakespeare Festival, Stage Write, Throckmorton Theatre, Berkeley High School, Marin Academy and Tamalpais High School.

-She is an award winning AEA actress, the primary and focussed piece of her career involved in Shakespeare productions.
+She is an award winning AEA actress, the primary and focused piece of her career involved in Shakespeare productions.
 Her professional theatre credits include The Orpheum, The Magic, Marin Theatre Company, San Francisco Playhouse, Center Rep, Central Works, Golden Thread, Theatreworks, Playground, Pacific Repertory Theatre, Carmel Shakespeare, San Francisco Shakespeare Festival, California Shakespeare Theatre, and Marin Shakespeare Company.

 Most importantly, she is a proud mother.